omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 gather user input for the file generation).
 Because of the use of a templating engine, we'll also refer to custom wizards as "content templates".

-In the templates/ folder, every subfolder that contains a `template.properties` file is treated as a content template.
+In the `templates/` folder, every subfolder that contains a `template.properties` file is treated as a content template.
 (Other folders are ignored.)
 Every content template folder may contain several types of files:

 * The `template.properties` file contains general information about the wizard.
-  Defines the initial value for the template variables and specifies the custom wizard pages to be invoked when the wizard is run.
+  Defines the initial value for the template variables, and specifies the custom wizard pages to be shown when the wizard is run.
 * `*.ftl` files are template files that will be copied (without the `.ftl` extension) into the target folder after template variable substitution.
 * `*.xswt` files describe custom wizard pages to gather user input.
-* More rarely used files are `*.fti` (template include) files included by `*.ftl` files.
+* `*.fti` (template include) files are included by `*.ftl` files.
 This can be used to factor out common parts from the template files.
-*  `*.jar` files that can be used to extend the wizard's functionality with dynamically loaded Java code.
+*  `*.jar` files can be used to extend the wizard's functionality with dynamically loaded Java code.
 * All other files are regarded as files that have to be copied into the target folder verbatim when the wizard runs.
-The wizard folder may contain subdirectories which may also contain files of the above type (except template.properties of course).
+The wizard folder may contain subdirectories which may also contain files of the above type (except `template.properties` of course).

-The IDE offers several OMNeT++-related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
+The IDE offers several OMNeT++ related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
 Every content template can contribute to one or more of those wizard dialogs.

+=== An Example Wizard

 ==== Configuring the Wizard